string-lzc/run-buttons/readme.md

-# VSCode Visual shortcut command button
+# VSCode visual shortcut command button

-Conveniently run your node project like an IDE
+Conveniently run your node project like an IDE.

 ## Features